 Because of vastly changing concerns regarding coronavirus (COVID-19), small businesses across America have been facing extreme adversity for the past few weeks.
-That is why our mission at the OCIE SBDC is to ensure the success of small business that have been negatively impacted by this disease and the regulations that have come along with it.
+That is why our mission at the OCIE SBDC is to ensure the success of the small businesses that have been negatively impacted by this disease and the regulations that have come along with it.
 Take a look at the resources below to see what you can do to help your business prosper.
 For more information contact 1-800-616-7232.

 Virtual Business Consulting